Notgoodbob/RebuildingEden/README.md

 # RebuildingEden
 Rebuilding Eden is a terminal-only text-based survival game made in Python.
 It takes place shortly after a post-apocalyptic event.

-NOTE: I have paused production on this Text-based version of Rebuilding Eden.
+<s> NOTE: I have paused production on this Text-based version of Rebuilding Eden.
 I have begun the process of converting this game into a Unity 3D game world, as I belive it to be the best way to exercise my programming abilities.
-Updates may still come for this version of Rebuilding Eden, but expect no new additions for a while.
+Updates may still come for this version of Rebuilding Eden, but expect no new additions for a while. <s>

+After realizing I should stick to one project at a time and finish it, I have begun production on Rebuilding Eden again.
+Expect updates weekly / periodically.
 Rebuilding Eden is a passion project by me.
 It is inspired by multiple already-existing games like it, and I've spent a good amount of time on it.

 This is currently not an executable, and will remain that way until the game is finished.
 This is just an